Niteesh-Nigam/Amazon-Sales-Analysis-Project/README.md

-# Amazon-Sales-Analysis-Project
 # Amazon Sales Analysis Project

 ## Project Summary

 This project provides a comprehensive analysis of Amazon sales data, utilizing visualizations and insights to understand sales patterns, performance metrics, and customer trends.
-The analysis was carried out using a combination of data exploration, cleaning, and advanced data visualization techniques.
+The analysis was carried out using a combination of data exploration, cleaning, clustering, and advanced data visualization techniques.

 ## Aim